grumpyjames/limits_of_tda/README.md

 ## Objective A : We can bake it for you wholesale

-Implement the 'placeWholesaleOrder' function on the `BreadShop`.
+Implement `PlaceWholesaleOrder` on the `BreadShop`.

 It behaves as follows:

 * Takes no arguments
-* Calls `placeWholesaleOrder` on `OutboundEvents` with an integer amount that is equal to the `sum` of the quantities of the orders in all of the known accounts
+* Calls `PlaceWholesaleOrder` on `OutboundEvents` with an integer amount that is equal to the `sum` of the quantities of the orders in all of the known accounts

-Enable the appropriate tests (they are @Ignored with the message "Objective A") to help you develop and verify your implementation.
+Enable the appropriate tests (they are Ignored with the message "Objective A") to help you develop and verify your implementation.

 ## Objective B : A wholesale order arrives

-Implement the `onWholesaleOrder` function on the `BreadShop`.
+Implement the `OnWholesaleOrder` function on the `BreadShop`.
 This would be called when a wholesale order arrives.
 It takes a single argument - the quantity of bread that has arrived.